 Cookies are small text files that sites visited by users send to their terminals, where they are stored and then transmitted back to the same sites on the next visit.
 Cookies from so-called “third parties” are, on the other hand, set by a website other than the one the user is visiting.
 This is because on each site there may be elements (images, maps, sounds, specific links to web pages of other domains, etc.) that reside on servers other than that of the site visited.
-Cookies are used for different purposes: performing computer authentication, session tracking, storing information about specific configurations regarding users accessing the server, storing preferences, etc. Below you will find all the information about the cookies installed through this site, and the necessary guidance on how to manage your preferences regarding them.
+Cookies are used for different purposes: performing computer authentication, monitoring sessions, storing information about specific configurations regarding users accessing the server, storing preferences, etc. Below you will find all the information about the cookies installed through this site, and the necessary guidance on how to manage your preferences regarding them.

 Examples of other technologies

 is a technology used to optimize navigation, which does not collect data on the preferences manifested by the user (e.g., stores a code that identifies the user’s session after login, to avoid the user having to enter username and password on each profile page in accessing restricted areas.

 “Tracking code” or “tracking code,” is precisely a small portion of code that is released by some systems for the purpose of being implemented in others to track some data related to the user and his or her browsing session or email opening, in a way that is totally transparent to the user.
 The data that is tracked can be as diverse as the day and time, geographic location, type of device adopted for browsing, up to and including in the most complex tracking pixels to monitor the value spent on a purchase order and other useful information for the marketing departments of the companies that use them.

 is a program that interacts with another program to expand or extend its original functionality.
 The most commonly used plugins are the social network plugins, which allow e.g. the user to follow a social page or profile with one click, to indicate with one click that they liked a web content and share it on their social network profile, etc.